Unclesdad/CharlieGPT/README.md

 2. **Retrieves** relevant context from past conversations using RAG
 3. **Generates** responses that sound like you, with awareness of conversation history

-The bot runs on a Raspberry Pi 5 for 24/7 availability, while training happens on a Mac for speed.
+The bot can run on any device for 24/7 availability, while training works on any system (optimized for Apple Silicon).

 ## Architecture

 ```
 ┌─────────────────────────────────────────────┐
-│  Mac M3 Pro (Training)                      │
+│  Training Device (Apple Silicon optimized)  │
 │  • Process Discord exports                  │
 │  • Fine-tune 3B/7B model with LoRA          │
 │  • Export to GGUF format                    │
+│  • Works on: Mac, Windows, Linux            │
 └─────────────────────────────────────────────┘
                     ↓ Transfer model
 ┌─────────────────────────────────────────────┐
-│  Raspberry Pi 5 (Inference)                 │
+│  Deployment Device (24/7 uptime)            │
 │  • Discord bot (bot/bot.py)                 │
 │  • llama.cpp inference engine               │
 │  • ChromaDB vector database (RAG)           │
-│  • 24/7 uptime                              │
+│  • Works on: Raspberry Pi, server, cloud    │
 └─────────────────────────────────────────────┘
 ```